a2rocket/testing/draft-getter-documenation.md

 <b>Purpose:</b> The retrieveGloballockStatus() function retrieves the global lock status of a delegation Address.

 <b>Description:</b> The function takes one parameter: _delegationAddress.
 The _delegationAddress parameter is the address for which the global lock status will be returned.
-It returns a boolean value indicating whether the global lock is enabled or not, if true it means that the _delegationAddress is locked and cannot be registered in any other usecase or collection.
+This function returns a boolean value indicating whether the global lock is enabled or not, if true it means that the _delegationAddress is locked and cannot be registered in any other usecase or collection.

     /**
       * @dev Retrieve the global lock status of a delegation address.